Will Seippel: Previous Roles

+2004 IRS tax shelter controversy

 Seippel also is known for the 2004 IRS tax shelter controversy and subsequent case Seippel v.
 Jenkens & Gilchrist against the Sidley Austin Brown & Wood law firm.
 In this action, Seippel was successful in demonstrating that the defendants misrepresented the nature of the tax product they sold to him (the Cobra tax strategy in 1999).
-Subsequently, Seippel prepared to file suit against the IRS for attempting to wrongfully impose excessive interest and penalties against him, but the IRS withdrew its action and the suit was never filed.
+Subsequently, Seippel prepared to file suit against the IRS for attempting to wrongfully impose excessive interest and penalties against him, but the IRS withdrew its action, and the suit was never filed.

+Philanthropy

 Seippel has a strong commitment to education and has received degrees from two highly respected institutions.
 He has a bachelor's degree in science from George Mason University and a master's degree in business administration from American University.
 He has received various awards for his contributions, including the Distinguished Alumni Award from George Mason University and the Business School's Alumni of the Year award in 2009.
 He currently serves as chairman of the advisory board for the School of Management at George Mason University.

-In conclusion, William H. Seippel is a visionary entrepreneur, experienced executive, and dedicated philanthropist.
-With his extensive experience in finance and operations, his commitment to education, and his successful track record, he is a respected leader in the business community.